-Refer to Plan of Engine Ground Run Sites.
+Refer to Appendix A for the Engine Ground Run Locations Map.

 2.1.
 SITE 1 - Aircraft Parking Positions

 Aircraft engine ground running operations may be conducted at any time on a defined aircraft parking position provided that:

 - Power settings are limited to ground idle. - All aircraft types are limited to one engine at a time. - Engine ground run durations are limited to 20 mins (refer SITE 1 Restrictions for stands that have ground running restrictions). - Supervising engineer has approval from the Senior Airside Safety Officer (Car 2) prior to commencing any engine ground run.